BikLab/MARS8180-EnvDataSci/Week5b-taxonomy-alpha-diversity.md

 #### Alpha Diversity

-Some key points Amy Willis's lectures at the STAMPS 2024 course at MBL: https://github.com/mblstamps/stamps2024/wiki#17
+Some key points from Amy Willis's lectures at the STAMPS 2024 course at MBL: https://github.com/mblstamps/stamps2024/wiki#17

 ---